Degas’ Dancers Paintings: the Ballerinas at The Paris Opera

 Why did Edgar Degas paint ballet dancers?

 Degas tried to capture movement in his painting.
 Throughout his long artistic career he never tired of the ballet dancer as subject and challenge.
 His backstage access to the dance rehearsal rooms at the Paris Opera gave him the opportunity to closely observe and sketch the stylised poses of the ballerinas as they went through their paces.
+The opera was an open studio for Degas where he could scrutinise the rhythm of the dancers in motion as often as he liked.

-Degas’ enduring relationship with the Paris Opera shows his obsessive side — he returned again and again.
-The difficult training routines the dancers went through; their search to discipline their bodies to achieve equilibrium, poise and control mirrored his lifelong artistic effort to translate moment and movement into fixed dynamic image.
+The sculptural formality of ballet dancing would have appealed to Degas’ classical painting education.
+The difficult training routines the dancers went through, their search to discipline their bodies to achieve equilibrium, poise and control mirrored his lifelong artistic effort to translate moment and movement into fixed dynamic image.

 Degas ballet dancers paintings